Aguafrommars/TheIdServer/sample/Kubernetes/README.md

 Create a secret to store certificates files passwords.

-* Update *TheIdServer-private-secrets.yaml* with your base64 encoded passwords
+* Update *TheIdServer-private-secrets.yaml* with your base64 encoded passwords.

 ```yaml
 kind: Secret